tochsner/phylogenetic-tree-posterior-datasets/README.md

 2. Add a new folder in the `datasets` folder with the name of the study the dataset belongs to.

 3. Copy the trees files into the newly created folder.
-Each file should be in the NEXUS format and contain the trees of a MCMC chain.
+Each file should contain the trees of a MCMC chain and be in the NEXUS format (you can use a tool like [gotree](https://github.com/evolbioinfo/gotree) to convert other file formats).
 Use the `.trees` extension and do not compress the files.

 4. Add a `citation.bib` file to the folder with the bibtex entry of the study.